moodle/devdocs/general/development/process/testing/qa.md

 When entering text into a form, try things like:

 - `&` (ampersand), `>` (greater than) or `<` (less than)
+- `0` (the single digit 0)
+- `'` (single quote)
+- special characters
+- very long strings
+- different languages, such as a RTL language

 :::tip For example: